Kalabhavan Shajohn

 Shaji John, professionally credited by his stage name Kalabhavan Shajohn is an Indian actor, director and comedian who works primarily in Malayalam cinema.
 He started his career as a mimicry artist in Kalabhavan, Kochi.
-Making his debut in 1999 with My Dear Karadi and having made more than 90 appearances, he received a major breakthrough in his career with Drishyam (2013), in which he played a negative role.
-He made his directorial debut with Brother's Day starring Prithviraj.
-As of June 2021, he has starred in more than 130 Malayalam films.
+Making his debut in 1999 as a body double in My Dear Karadi and having made more than 100 appearances, he received a major breakthrough in his career with Drishyam (2013), in which he played a negative role.
+He made his directorial debut with Brother's Day starring Prithviraj Sukumaran.
+As of 2025, he has starred in more than 150 Malayalam films.